tmp2tmp/eee/docs/README.md

 //The 3rd way is not exactly of open multi-methods but of 'multi-functions'
 , so being named 'vane::multi\_func'.
 None of them requires the existing class code to be modified.
-Vane is easy to use, requires no chaotic boiler plating devices.
+Vane is easy to use, requires no chaotic boilerplate devices to be put on the classes.
 vane::multi\_func itself is polymorphic
 ; you can change the whole behavior of a 'mult\_func' at runtime
 by replacing it with another instance of a different multi\_func class